enormandeau/barque/README.md

 - Improving species distribution knowledge for cryptic taxa
 - Following loss of species over medium to long-term monitoring

-Since Barque depends on the use of high quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD) or 12S amplicons with the mitofish database, although it can also use any database, like the Silva database for the 18s gene or a custom database.
+Since Barque depends on the use of high-quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD) or 12S amplicons with the mitofish database, although it can also use any database, like the Silva database for the 18s gene or even for any custom database.

 ## Installation